CyberShadow/hax11/readme.md

 # mst4khack
-Hackbrary to hook X11 API calls.
+Hackbrary to hook X11 protocol calls.

 Attempts to fix game and full-screen application issues on Linux, such as:
 - starting on the wrong monitor